lawalOyinlola/scissorsWeb/README.md

 ## Folder Structure

-The project structure is organized as follows: src/: Contains the source code of the application and all components src/assets/: css styling for individual component and the images/ . assets/images/: contains images used in the components App.js: The main application component. public/: Contains the public assets. package.json: Lists the project dependencies and scripts.
+The project structure is organized as follows: public/: Contains the public assets. src/: Contains the source code of the application and all components src/assets: contains ./images and ./data assets . assets/css: css styling for individual component assets/data: contains data files used in some components assets/images: contains images used in the App components App.jsx: The main application component. index.html package.json: Lists the project dependencies and scripts.
-README.md/: The documentation file. index.html
+README.md/: The documentation file.
 ...and others

 ## Contributing